RuslanLevond/final-year-project/wiki/iot_edge_framework.md

 ### Machine Learning Model: Collecting Audio and Classification

+The audio collection and classification both will be done in real time, meaning that no audio will be missed during classification.

 #### Raspberry Pi Version

 The next step of the framework would be the classification.
 Edge Impulse supplies